grilgamesh/Tectonic-Earthquakes/README.md

 This repo works through the requirements of the homework and completes some of the bonus activities.

 The JS file creates several layers initially, in order for users to have access to a street map or a (more useful in my opinion) topographic map.
-The default view centres on the Pacific Rim.
+The default view centres on Africa to get the best overview.

 The code then renders the key to the colour system, using a defined function for consistency.